• Beautiful sunset of Los Angeles downtown skyline and palm trees in foreground

 Public Transport

 Los Angeles' public transit system is useful for reaching many key destinations, including Downtown L.A., Hollywood, Santa Monica, and Pasadena.
 However, due to the city's vast size and spread-out neighborhoods, relying solely on public transportation can be time-consuming, especially when traveling between less connected areas.
-While Metro Rail and buses cover much of the city, some popular spots—like Malibu, the Hollywood Hills, and certain beach communities—have limited or no direct transit options.
-For that reason, many visitors opt to supplement public transportation with ride-sharing services or rental cars to maximize flexibility and convenience.
+While Metro Rail and buses cover much of the city, some popular spots, such as Malibu, the Hollywood Hills, and certain beach communities, have limited or no direct transit options.
+For that reason, many visitors choose to supplement public transportation with ride-sharing services or rental cars to maximize flexibility and convenience.
 For up-to-date schedules, fares, and route maps, check out the official website of the Los Angeles County Metropolitan Transportation Authority (Metro).

 Read more